marcuswongjw/familylog/README.md

 *   **Dynamic Filtering:** Filter trip markers by city, visiting member, or calendar year.

 ### 4. 💖 "Us" Connection Sanctuary
-*   **Intimacy Portal:** A private, rose gold and glassmorphic dashboard designed specifically for Marcus & Eleanor.
+*   **Intimacy Portal:** A private, rose gold and glassmorphic dashboard designed specifically for the couple.
 *   **Appreciation Jar:** Write sweet notes for your partner.
 Notes stay locked inside the jar, showing a locked note count, and automatically reveal themselves every Friday at 6:00 PM to build anticipation for date night.
 *   **Weekly Battery Check-in:** A weekly check-in form featuring a 1-5 heart selector, mood tags, and next week's focus areas.
 *   **Historical Timeline:** A collapsible historical check-in tracker showing past battery logs and relationship goals.
 *   **Spark Roulette:** A card-flip connection starter widget packed with 30+ deep conversation prompts and 20+ date ideas.
-*   **Privacy Controls:** Children accounts (e.g., Mikaela, Meaghan) are automatically restricted from opening the sanctuary, displaying a friendly "Adults Only Space" placeholder.
+*   **Privacy Controls:** Children accounts are automatically restricted from opening the sanctuary, displaying a friendly "Adults Only Space" placeholder.

 ---